kudachambwe/fpso-marine/README.md

 ## License

 This project is licensed under the GNU GPLv3 License.
-However this project belongs to ABB, so any inquiries should be made to them.
+However this project belongs to ABB, so any inquiries should be directed to them.